palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 If the _MeerketManor_ password was entered correctly, then the WiFi Shield will join _MeerketManor_ after a quick reboot and every time the network is within range.
 Have fun streaming your brain waves over WiFi!

 **Note:** the OpenBCI WiFi shield cannot be paired with multiple WiFi networks.
-However, if the WiFi Shield is out of range of the network it is currently paired with, it will reappear as a hotspot again.
+However, if the WiFi Shield is out of range of the network it is currently paired with, it will reappear as a hotspot again, you'll see the D2 light flash **10 times in 2 seconds**.
 At this point, if you reconnect to the hotspot and then connect the WiFi Shield to a different WiFi network.
 The previous network credentials will be overwritten by the new ones.

 ![Captive touch portal final screen](../assets/images/wifi_captive_touch_final_screen_shot.PNG)

-If you are a developer and want to control the WiFi Shield through HTTP commands checkout the [server specifications](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.3.0)!
+If you are a developer and want to control the WiFi Shield through HTTP commands checkout the [server specifications](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/2.0.0)!

 ## WiFi Configuration for Firmware v1.x.x